cpetersen/cpetersen.github.io/_posts/2018-04-17-drug-discovery-chemisty.markdown

 navigation: false

 date: 2018-04-17 07:00:00 -0800
-excerpt: "I had the honor of introducing Dr Benjamin Cravatt as the keynote speaker at this years Drug Discovery Chemistry conference."
+excerpt: "I had the honor of introducing Dr Benjamin Cravatt as the keynote speaker at this year's Drug Discovery Chemistry conference."
 categories:
   - Health Care